alfiy/amark/README.md

+# amark

-# amark-A markdown editor implemented in c language
+A markdown editor implemented in c language